-How do motorized stages work?
+How does a motorized stage work?

 Once the payload has been constrained to a single degree of freedom, the system’s next mission is to actuate the payload and provide precise incremental linear motion along the guideway.